UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   comments: whether or not the channel the bot will send the memes to has comments enabled
   group_id: id of the admin group the memebot will use
   n_votes: votes needed to approve/reject a pending post
+  remove_after_h: number of hours after wich pending posts will be automatically by /clean_pending
   reset_on_load: whether or not the database should reset every time the bot launches.
 USE CAREFULLY

 test: